greggman/HappyFunTimes/docs/unity/basics.md

 **Note: It's up to you to make up commands appropriate for your game.
 It's also up to you to decide what data to pass from the phone to the game and create the approriate class to receive the data.**

+Of course you can always start with one of the samples

 ## Sending data to the phone